Money Matters Advice Service

 What happens when you apply:

-- payment will be made 5 weeks after you submit your claim
+- payment is made 5 weeks after you submit your claim

 - for late applicants, you can ask for your claim to be backdated up to one month.
 This must be requested the week before your payment is due